L-Marcel/core/packages/highlight/README.md

 Editable highlight component for react with support for many languages ​​and custom themes.

 > It is now possible to create the definition of languages ​​that do not exist!
 That's right, you can make your own!
 See the [demonstration](https://core-l-marcel.vercel.app/?path=/story/highlight-examples--custom-unique-language).
+Imports, language definitions and the documentation have also been updated.
+All the changes I wanted have already been made, any problems, please create an issue.

 # Summary
 - [Features](#features)